addyosmani/backbone-fundamentals/backbone-fundamentals.md

 There are several things to note, here.
 First, we're telling the region what DOM element to manage by specifying an `el` in the region instance.
 Second, we're no longer calling the `render` method on our views.
 And lastly, we're not calling `close` on our view, either, though this is getting called for us.

 When we use a region to manage the lifecycle of our views, and display the views in the DOM, the region itself handles these concerns.
-By passing a view instance in to the `show` method of the region, it will call the render method on the view for us.
+By passing a view instance into the `show` method of the region, it will call the render method on the view for us.
 It will then take the resulting `el` of the view and populate the DOM element.

 The next time we call the `show` method of the region, the region remembers that it is currently displaying a view.
 The region calls the `close` method on the view, removes it from the DOM, and then proceeds to run the render & display code for the new view that was passed in.